 PE Ratio (Price-Earing) Ratio

-PE Ratio shows the ratio between market price of a share and earning per share.
+PE Ratio shows the ratio between the market price of a share and earnings per share.
 PE ratio is arrived at by diving the market price by EPS.
 For example, as on March 2022, EPS (earning per share) of Reliance industries is Rs.
-89.74 and if market price of reliance is Rs.
-2500 then PE ration would be 2500/89.74 i.e. 27.8.
+89.74 and if the market price of reliance is Rs.
+2500 then PE ratio would be 2500/89.74 i.e. 27.8.

 PE Ratio = market price / EPS